 Mostly, it's a barn.
 It may be listed as a historic building.
 It may even be Toronto's first ‘free-span’ industrial building.
 But, it's still effectively a barn.
 With skylights.

 And then what happened?
-I'm not sure.
+It's not clear.
 There's a 65-year gap where I can find no mention of the building.
 It's not until 1995 when it's mentioned as having been used for a rave event (by fellow photographer Chris Smart).

-Today, A.R.
-Williams still exists as a company, but one that serves western Canada, without a Toronto office.
-As for the building, it was renovated as a slick condo sales office in 2007 during the recent construction boom in Toronto.
-Apparently this is a temporary measure.
+This building was renovated as a slick temporary condo sales office in 2007.
 Even though the building has been designated ‘historic’, it will be replaced with a 15-storey condo tower.
-Only the front 28 meters (92 feet) of building will be retained.
+Only the front 28 meters (92 feet) of the building will be retained.